 - RAM: 16GB RAM

 - 15,6″ IPS OLED Screen with a FHD Resolution

 Some notes on this Laptop:

-This Gigabyte Laptop again has the “Gaming” branding in its Title, but will be excellent for animation as well.
-It even has a higher Tier Graphics Card, the Nvidia 1070 GTX with 8 GB of VRAM.
-It weighs just slightly over 2KG.
+This Gigabyte Laptop again has a higher Tier Graphics Card, the Nvidia 2070 RTX with 8 GB of VRAM, which will be excellent for GPU Rendering and working on other GPU demanding tasks.
+It weighs just slightly over 4 Pounds (~2KG).